 What we share is far more profound than having different shades of skin.
-Culture comes from context, and to try to understand the world independently of context, including the context of dominant truths, is impossible.
-People muddle culture as being something innate, they say white culture and black culture leading to expectations that there is one way of being depending on how you look, when culture is instead a matter of where you are from.
+Culture comes from context, and to try to understand the world independently of context, including the context of dominant truths (i.e. some races are lesser so we don’t need to extend equal rights to them), is impossible.
+People muddle culture as being something innate, they say white culture and black culture leading to expectations that there is one way of being depending on how you look, when culture is instead a crystalization of common experiences.

 Underneath the identity and the conditioning is us, the part that does not come and go that exists without any formulas or scripts, that has no enemies and no hatred.
 All of that comes after, it is only the ideas people are looking through that puts them into conflict.
-To resent someone based on ‘who they are’, when they have not done anything wrong, is an error of perception, but it is understandable given how their perspective has been shaped, unconsciously, limiting their responses.
+Awareness of patterns gives us the options to choose or shed ideas based on what they bring us.

 The holocaust is remembered as an act of the Nazis or the Germans, but if it was a reflection of innate tendencies wouldn’t we expect German society to keep recreating it year after year?
 What people miss of the event in remembering the event as caused by a type of person is that the same mindset still persists around the world today, even as people called Neo-Nazis are condemned.
 Not every individual will act on it in the same way, but it is like a flammable substance that often catches fire.
 Our interactions are shaped by it: psychological distance, hierarchy, cruelty, alienation, fear.
 It is the psychological context that is the prerequisite for atrocity.